ostis-ai/py-sc-kpm/README.md

         ...
 ```

-#### Initialisation
+For the ScAgent initialization you should define the sc-element and the type of the ScEvent.

-For ScAgent initialisation you write event class and event type.
+For the ScAgentClassic initialization

-For ScAgentClassic initialisation you write name of action class (it isn't event class) and args of ScAgent.
+you should define the identifier of the action class node and arguments of the ScAgent.
-Default `event_class` is `question_initiated`, event_type is `ScEventType.ADD_OUTGOING_EDGE`
+`event_class` is set to the `question_initiated` keynode by default.
-There is also method to confirm action class.
+`event_type` is set to the `ScEventType.ADD_OUTGOING_EDGE` type by default.

 ```python
 keynodes = ScKeynodes()